ronald-it/membership-manager/README.md

 ## Description

 **Membership Manager** was developed as part of a backend development course, focusing on building a robust system for managing membership administration within an organization.
-The application leverages Laravel, Tailwind CSS, and MySQL to ensure consistent and efficient data management.
+The application leverages Laravel with Blade, Tailwind CSS, and PostgreSQL to ensure consistent and efficient data management.

 ### Key Features:
 - **Dashboard**: Overview of all families and their contributions.